 After earning a PhD in English and Cultural Studies from McMaster University in 2004, I worked as a postdoctoral researcher at Queen's University and the University of Tasmania and published a book monograph, Imagining Justice, with McGill-Queen's University Press.
 It was around that time that I also began dabbling in the art of editing.
 My experiences as a member of the editorial board of a scholarly journal, and as the co-editor of a substantial collection of essays, convinced me to immerse myself more fully in editing work and allowed me to hone my craft.

-Since that time, I have committed to many more projects, ranging from theses and articles to grant proposals and non-fiction book manuscripts.
-I have been editing for more than a decade now, and the work continues to bring me intellectual satisfaction and emotional fulfillment.
-Freelance editing isn't for everyone.
+I have more than a decade of editing experience now, specializing in academic manuscripts but also knowledgeable about editing everything from trade books to magazines to grant proposals.
+Editing isn't for everyone.
 It requires a scrupulous eye for detail, a willingness to work in the shadows, and a healthy dose of self-discipline.
-But for me, freelancing is the best gig in the world: it means that I get to cultivate trusting professional relationships with people whose work I come to care deeply about, and that I spend much of my life thinking about words and ideas.
-I live in Barrie, Ontario with my husband and three children, although my clients live all over the world.
+But for me, it's the best kind of work there is: it means that I get to cultivate trusting relationships with people whose work I come to care deeply about, and that I spend much of my life thinking about words and ideas.
+I live on the shores of Lake Simcoe, Ontario, with my husband and three children, although my clients live all over the world.